Nihal-Raj/brave-privacy/README.md

 # Why Not Any Other Web Browser?

 Great question!
 You may think for 'Hardened Firefox', but Firefox is really insecure.
+Apart from this, hardening has fingerprinting drawbacks.

 See this 👉 https://madaidans-insecurities.github.io/firefox-chromium.